 Review your shareholding

-In certain circumstances it can be tax efficient to gift some shares to your spouse, assuming that you are legally married and living together.
+In certain circumstances it can be tax efficient to gift some shares to your spouse or civil partner, assuming that you meet the criteria.
 If you would like to discuss this further please let your accountant know.

 Please note that, should you gift shares to your spouse, they will then become their property.
 Any dividends declared after the transfer would then be split per the new shareholding and will need to be paid to them; tax will be calculated based on the dividends that each shareholder receives and will be payable by the shareholder.

 The rate that they will be taxed will be dependent on the overall income for each shareholder.
 So having received the same amount of dividends, one shareholder could pay a higher rate tax and another basic rate, so careful planning is needed here.